Zhengqbbb/cz-git/docs/guide/configuration.md

       body: 'Provide a LONGER description of the change (optional).
 Use "|" to break new line:\n',
       breaking: 'List any BREAKING CHANGES (optional).
 Use "|" to break new line:\n',
       footerPrefixsSelect: "Select the ISSUES type of changeList by this change (optional):",
-      customFooterPrefixs: "Input ISSUES Prefix:",
+      customFooterPrefixs: "Input ISSUES prefix:",
       footer: "List any ISSUES by this change.
-E.g.: #31, #34, #I972S:\n",
+E.g.: #31, #34:\n",
-      confirmCommit: "Are you sure you want to proceed with the commit above ?"
+      confirmCommit: "Are you sure you want to proceed with the commit above?"
     },
     types: [
       { value: "feat", name: "feat:     A new feature", emoji: ":sparkles:" },